News/Blog

 AGM and Steyning Bowl Awards 2026

 We are holding the AGM and presentation of the Steyning Bowl Awards at The Steyning Centre at 7.30 pm on Friday, 17th April 2026.
 This will be followed by a short talk by Drs Maddie Blackburn and Paul Dennison entitled “Moving to Steyning”, when they will tell us about their experiences of moving to the Town.
-This year, the awards will focus on those who have made significant contributions to culture, the arts and history in Steyning and the surrounding area.
+This year, the awards will focus on those who have made significant contributions to music in Steyning and the surrounding area.
 We invite nominations from members and from the public at large.
 Nomination forms are available in the AGM section of the website and can be found by following the link nomination-form .
 They should be completed and returned to us by 16th February 2026.

 Glebe Farm

 An application has been made to Horsham District Council (“HDC”) for approval of the matters which were reserved when outline planning permission was granted last autumn for 265 new homes to be built on part of Glebe Farm.
 The application and the supporting documents are now available on HDC’s planning website.
-The time for making representations about the application expired on 27th August 2025, when the consultation period closed. .
+The time for making representations about the application expired on 27th August 2025, when the consultation period closed.

 Trip to Tangmere Military Aviation Museum